Master of Social Work (Qualifying)

-The Master of Social Work (Qualifying) is available to overseas/international students, subject to satisfying the aforementioned admission criteria.
+The Master of Social Work (Qualifying) is available to international students, subject to satisfying the aforementioned admission criteria.

-In addition to meeting the educational, artistic and academic prerequisites above, international applicants who have not completed an educational qualification in English have to provide proof of proficiency in English through internationally recognised tests such as IELTS or TOEFL, or through satisfactory completion of an approved course at one of the College’s partner language colleges.
+In addition to meeting the educational prerequisites above, international applicants who have not completed an educational qualification in English must provide proof of proficiency in English through internationally recognised tests such as IELTS or TOEFL, or through satisfactory completion of an approved course at one of the College’s partner language colleges.

-For other ways of demonstrating English Language Proficiency visit the English Language Proficiency Requirements
+For other ways of demonstrating English Language Proficiency Application Guide for International Students.

 Overseas students applying for admission to Excelsia College courses must have reached the age of 18 years by the commencement of their studies.
 Excelsia College will not admit overseas students who have not yet reached 18 years of age.